 What Is Vacant Home Insurance?

-Vacant home insurance is a specialized property insurance policy designed to cover a home that has been completely emptied of residents and personal belongings for an extended period — generally 30 to 60 days or longer.
+Vacant home insurance is a specialized property insurance policy designed to cover a home that has been completely emptied of residents and personal belongings for an extended period, generally 30 to 60 days or longer.
 Standard homeowners policies are underwritten on the assumption that someone is living in the home, monitoring it, and maintaining it day-to-day.
 When that stops being true, the risk profile of the property changes dramatically in the eyes of insurers.
+In fact, industry data shows vacant properties are roughly three times more likely to be vandalized than occupied homes.

-Most standard homeowners policies include a vacancy clause — a provision that limits or eliminates certain coverages once the home has been empty for a set period, typically between 30 and 60 consecutive days depending on the insurer.
+Most standard homeowners policies include a vacancy clause, a provision that limits or eliminates certain coverages once the home has been empty for a set period, typically between 30 and 60 consecutive days depending on the insurer.
 Once that threshold is crossed, you may lose coverage for some of the most common and costly perils: vandalism, theft, water damage from burst pipes, and glass breakage.
+Some 2026 policy forms (especially in states like Florida) have gone even further, with language that can void all coverage if an occupancy change goes unreported.

 Vacant home insurance fills this critical gap.
-It's typically available as a standalone policy or as a vacancy endorsement added to your existing policy, and it's specifically designed for properties that have no current residents.
+It's typically available as a standalone policy (often a DP-1 or DP-3 dwelling fire form) or as a vacancy endorsement added to your existing policy, and it's specifically designed for properties with no current residents.

 Vacant vs. Unoccupied: A Critical Difference